FrozenSpirit/cinplex/README.md

 # cinplex
 My Version of Netflix Clone
-Check it out at amit-martha-cinplex.netlify.app
+Check it out at https://amit-martha-cinplex.netlify.app/